EStern-php/paddle/README.md

 # paddle
  A paddle game with login system

-Update:

-Added the database file to the folder db.
+I haven´t added a file for the database or description how the database should look like yet.
+But until I do, it should be easy to figure out the makeup of the database based on how the different Models calls to it.